NCI-GDC/gdcdatamodel/README.md

 Zugs
 ===========

-A 'zug' is a deployable GDC data processing microservice.
+A 'zug' is a deployable GDC data processing component.
 They have a basic shared template with a run.py file that is called to start up the zug.
 Then any custom python script can be written to perform the processing task required.

 Each zug should have a meaningful name that describes the process performed.
 Examples of zugs include:
   -  tcgadcc_data_downloader: a zug that queries the Neo4j data model and downloads archives that have not yet been downloaded